I've been doing

 those rights are respected demands intervention.
 People skirt the laws that

 protect animals, but we can change how those laws are enforced.

 photos of the many who came into, and touched our lives

 Some of our rescue family

 enjoying a bit of relaxation.
 They were all homeless; victims of our

 Bunny advocate write-up in local

-are overflowing with unwanted rabbits.
-Give them a second
+with unwanted rabbits.
+Give them a second chance.
+Rabbits are

-chance.
-Rabbits are not low maintenance pets and can live 10
+not low maintenance pets and can live 10 years or more.

-scheme, perpetuating the notion that living beings are mere
+perpetuating the notion that living beings are mere commodities.

 Oryctolagus cuniculus or European Rabbit.
 Our domesticated